Skip to main content

 School of Rhetoric

-The Rhetoric stage, spanning 9th to 12th grades, represents the culmination of the classical Trivium.
-It is both a stage of development and an academic subject, the formal study of rhetoric.
-During this phase, students hone their skills in expressing themselves with fluency, grace, elegance, and persuasiveness.
+The Rhetoric Stage, spanning 9th to 12th grade, represents the culmination of the classical Trivium.
+It is both a stage of learning and an academic subject, the formal study of rhetoric.
+During this part of the curriculum, students hone their skills in communicating with clarity, elegance, and persuasiveness.

 Key Elements

-• Dispositio: This skill pertains to putting information into persuasive order and arranging evidence convincingly while considering the audience, setting, and emotional impact.
+• Arrangement: organizing information into persuasive order and arranging evidence convincingly while considering audience, setting, and emotional impact

-• Memoria: Involves the memorization of essential points for debates or entire speeches.
+• Memory: memorizing essential points for debates or entire speeches

 Here’s how to become part of the St. Stephen’s community